sxtxixtxcxh/validate-on-save.tmbundle/README.md

   * `VOS_GROWL`: Use Growl to display the validation result. (defaults to "false")
   * `VOS_JUMP_TO_ERROR`: When a error is found, automatically move the cursor to the line causing the problem. (defaults to "false")
   * `VOS_ERL_OUTPUT_TO_TMP`: When validating Erlang, the `.erl` file you are working on needs to be compiled to a `.beam` file to look for any syntax errors.
 By default when VOS compiles your file, it outputs the resulting compiled beam file to `/tmp` after which it removes it.
 Set this to false to have the beam file be outout to the same directory as the `.erl` you are working on.
+  * `VOS_TRIM_LINES`: Remove any space or tab characters from the end of every non-empty line.
+For details, see the "Remove Trailing Whitespaces" second below. (defaults to "false")

 ### Binary Path Options:

 These options are used to specify the full path to the executable binaries for the different commands VOS relies upon.
-With the exception of `TM_GROWLNOTIFY`, all of these must be specified for they're corresponding validator to work.
+With the exception of `TM_GROWLNOTIFY`, `TM_RUBY`, and `TM_ERB`, all of these must be specified for they're corresponding validator to work.

   * `TM_COMPASS`
+  * `TM_ERB`
   * `TM_ERLC`
   * `TM_GROWLNOTIFY`
   * `TM_HAML`
   * `TM_PYFLAKES`
+  * `TM_RUBY`
   * `TM_SASS`

-###Regarding `TM_SASS` and `TM_COMPASS`:
+### Regarding `TM_SASS` and `TM_COMPASS`:

-If TM_COMPASS is set to 'false', validation is done using the standard Sass binary.
+If `TM_COMPASS` is set to "false", validation is done using the standard Sass binary.

+### Remove Trailing Whitespaces

+When the `VOS_TRIM_LINES` option is enabled, VOS will automatically remove any trailing space or tab characters for every non-empty line, that means any line that has other characters than space, tab, or newline (`\S` in regex).
+Blank lines, or lines with only spaces/tabs are left intact.

+This feature was original inspired by [this][ch] article.

 Updating